Arizona State vs. Utah NCAA Football Odds, Plays and Insights | October 16, 2021

 Utah Stats and Trends

-- The Utes have been underdogs by 1.5 points or more once this year and covered the spread.
+- So far this season Utah has one win against the spread.

-- Utah's games this year have gone over the total in two out of four opportunities (50%).
+- Utah's games this season have hit the over two times in four opportunities (50%).

 - Utah is 1-3 against the spread and 3-2 overall in games when it puts up more than 16.2 points.